 The basketball shooting tips' principles of B-E-E-F should be followed, but how can you be completely sure you're following them?

 Video tape your shot!
 The best way to improve your basketball shooting fundamentals is to video tape yourself shooting, both in practice and in games.
 Then you can see if you're doing something like popping your elbow out or leaning, etc. You can also talk to your coach, teammates, or parents to see if they notice anything about your shot.

 Having trouble with your elbow getting the shot straight up or following through?...

 Gyms are great, but crowded.
 Having your own hoop allows you to perform these basketball shooting drills at your convenience and improve your shot.
 Check out all the great deals from NBAStore.com here.
-Current Discount*: Many!!
-Check them out through the links.
+Current Discount*: 20% off NBA Kids Jerseys at NBAStore.com

 *Exclusions may apply